 The financial statements were prepared in accordance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).
 The financial statements have been prepared on a historical cost basis, except for certain financial instruments that are measured at fair value as described in our accounting policies.

 All amounts are in millions of Canadian dollars, except where noted.

 The financial statements are presented in Canadian dollars, the company’s functional currency.

 We consolidate the financial statements of all our subsidiaries.
 Subsidiaries are entities we control, where control is the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.

 The results of subsidiaries acquired or sold during the year are consolidated from the date of acquisition and up to the date of disposal.
 Where necessary, adjustments are made to the financial statements of subsidiaries to conform their accounting policies with ours.
 All intercompany transactions, balances, income and expenses are eliminated on consolidation.

 Changes in BCE’s ownership interest in a subsidiary that do not result in a loss of control are accounted for as equity transactions, with no effect on net earnings or on other comprehensive income.

-At December 31, 2011, BCE owned 44.1% of Bell Aliant, with the remaining 55.9% publicly held.
-BCE has the right to appoint a majority of the board of directors of Bell Aliant and, therefore, controls and consolidates Bell Aliant.
+At December 31, 2012, BCE owned 44.1% of Bell Aliant, with the remaining 55.9% publicly held.
+BCE has the right to appoint a majority of the board of directors of Bell Aliant and, therefore, controls Bell Aliant.